 Other signals may also be used to determine whether an answer from the Q&A archive is relevant to a search query.

 Google Circle Stream posts in Search Results?

-It’s possible that they might, but I see them having the most value if they were included in the Real Time results that are sometimes presented in a scrolling frame in Google’s search results, since their most value might be as timely tidbits of information relevant to something that may have happened recently.
+They might, but I see them having the most value if they were included in the Real-Time results that are sometimes presented in a scrolling frame in Google’s search results since their most value might be as timely tidbits of information relevant to something that may have happened recently.